darkcom109/Machine-Learning/README.md

 This repository contains many projects on machine learning
 - Project One, learn about pipelines, tokenisation, prompt batching and temperature
 - Project Two, learn about loading datasets, tokenising datasets, training a model and fine-tuning
+- Project Three, learn about linear and logistic regression models

 ```